-TTexas private hunting ranches have been studying and conserving exotic animals since the early 1900s.
+TTexas private ranches have been studying and conserving exotic animals since the early 1900s.

-The herds of exotic animals are so large that they have been used several times to help repopulate the native wild herds in the countries of origin of several species.
+The private herds of exotic animals in Texas are so large that they have been used several times to help repopulate the native wild herds in the countries of origin of several species.

 An exotic ranch, such as Valkyrie Ranch, affords the opportunity for year-round visitation and easy access to animals in natural habitats (free roaming) for our guests.
 Many of our permanent residents are no longer found in the wild, e.g., They are functionally extinct.
 Thus, the ranch provides a unique opportunity to see these animals outside of the exhibits of a zoo.

 We offer safari-like tours, photography sessions, education classes to the public, and opportunities for ecological rehabilitation studies and research.

 We have been successful in our breeding of Blue Wildebeests.
 Our herd started with only four animals and had now grown to nine in just two years.
 These beautiful, and somewhat funny, beasts can be seen running around the ranch and sometimes even in the woods.
 Unfortunately, the unprecedented winter storm in February of 2021 took the lives of six of our beloved wildebeests - to include our cows (females.)